-If you enable the ICE thermal alert feature, when critical thermal situations occur, such as malfunctioning fans, abnormally high temperature, or poor cooling performances, an alert log will be written into the Windows system log.
-The alert log can help you identify the thermal problems.
+When the ICE thermal alert feature is enabled, if a critical thermal situation occurs, an alert log is written into the Windows system log.
+The alert log can help you identify thermal problems, such as malfunctioning fans, abnormally high temperature, or poor cooling performances.

-To enable or disable the ICE Thermal Alert feature, do the following:
+To enable or disable the system to record thermal alert logs, do the following:

 - 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 33. - 2.
+See "Starting the Setup Utility program" on page 35. - 2.
 Select Power → Intelligent Cooling Engine (ICE) and press Enter. - 3.
 Select ICE Thermal Alert and press Enter. - 4.
 Select the desired setting and press Enter. - 5.
-Exit the Setup Utility program.
-See "Exiting the Setup Utility program" on page 38.
+To save settings and exit the Setup Utility program, press F10, select Yes in the window displayed, and press Enter.